 The Graceville Centre was the new name given in 1974 to what had been known since 1903 as Graceville.
 A Salvation Army Rescue Home, Graceville had replaced Cornelie Home at Highgate.
 By1974 the Graceville Centre in Highgate was a complex of buildings accommodating: mothers and children temporarily; women aged 16-25 for alcohol rehabilitation; and, young…

 The Salvation Army Heritage Museum WA held collections of photographs, memorabilia and historical information about Salvation Army Homes and activities in Western Australia.
 In 2022, on the retirement of the volunteers who ran the Museum, the Museum closed.
-Some materials were transferred to the Salvation Army Historical Records Department, and the remainder of the collection…
+Some materials were transferred to the Salvation Army Historical Records Department, and some to the Salvation Army…

-Gnowangerup Mission was established in 1926 by Hope and Hedley Wright on behalf of the Australian Aborigines’ Mission, on a 6.5 acre Government Reserve just outside Gnowangerup.
-In 1929 the Australian Aborigines’ Mission became the United Aborigines Mission and the Wright’s continued to run the Mission on their behalf.
-The Mission moved two miles out…
+Gnowangerup Mission was established in 1926 by Hope and Hedley Wright on behalf of the Australian Aborigines’ Mission, on a 6.5 acre Government Reserve just outside Gnowangerup, in the Great Southern region of Western Australia.
+In 1929 the Australian Aborigines’ Mission became the United Aborigines Mission and the Wrights continued to run Gnowangerup on its…

 The Salvation Army Home for Neglected Girls was established in 1894 in Claisebrook Road, Perth (East Perth), for women and girls with a range of needs.
 The Home moved to Summers Street, East Perth in 1895.
 In 1898, new premises were built and the Home moved to Cornelie House in Lincoln Street (North Perth, Highgate)….